-That idea — of today’s top musical artists coming together to play for citizens of the world who had taken action to make the globe a better place — has made the Global Citizen Festival a worldwide force over the past five years.
+That idea — of today’s top musical artists coming together to play for citizens of the world who had taken action to make the globe a better place — has made the Global Citizen Festival a worldwide force over the past six years.

 “I’ve never heard of that being done before and I think it’s a really smart, revolutionary idea,” Mayer added in an interview with Global Citizen.

 Today, Global Citizen is still the only place where global leaders like Canadian Prime Minister Justin Trudeau or former US first lady Michelle Obama join world-renowned artists like Coldplay and Beyoncé on stage.

 The Global Citizen Festival has spread the powerful combination of music and activism across the planet with festivals in Mumbai, India, and Hamburg, Germany, in recent years, but as Global Citizen expands to new places, the Global Citizen Festival in Central Park remains a unifying force in the movement to end extreme poverty.

 This year, the Global Citizen Festival will return home to Central Park, New York City, on Sept.
-23. Here is a reflection on the best performances and moments from the past five Global Citizen Festivals in Central Park.
+29. Here's a reflection on the best performances and moments from the past six Global Citizen Festivals in Central Park.

 Global Citizen Festival 2012